-The Monti neighborhood, which stretches from the Basilica of Santa Maria Maggiore to the Colosseum and from the Quirinal Hill to the Basilica of Saint John in Lateran, is one of the oldest parts of Rome.
+The Monti neighborhood of Rome, which stretches from the Basilica of Santa Maria Maggiore to the Colosseum and from the Quirinal Hill to the Basilica of Saint John in Lateran, is one of the oldest parts of the city.
 Nowadays the district, with its narrow streets and lively squares, has become one of the most popular night-time areas.
-Monti is the first district (R. I) of Rome.
+Monti is the first rione (R. I) of Rome.

 Rione Monti Rome (R. I)